hannesgao/HannesExchange/docs/1_architectural_overview_en.md

 ## 1. Project Introduction

+HannesExchange is a smart contract implementation of a decentralized exchange based on the constant product automated market maker model.
+It includes two versions: HannesExchangeV1 and HannesExchangeV2:

+- `HannesExchangeV1Pair`: Uses `ETH` as the base currency, supporting only direct `ETH ↔ ERC20` swaps
+- `HannesExchangeV2Pair`: Supports any `ERC20` token pair, removing the `ETH` base currency restriction

+---

 This project architectural overview document describes the **overall architecture**, **detailed design principles**, and **development philosophy** of the Hannes Exchange V1 project.

 The overall architecture of this project references the core contract architecture of Uniswap V1 and Uniswap V2, namely the `Router - Factory - Pair/Pool` architecture.